garrettmiller/WiFIDS/README.txt

 python-netaddr
 python-colorama
 python-scapy
+python-picamera

 Setup (on Debian-like OS):

-sudo apt-get -y install python libssl-dev iw python-scapy tcpdump python-netaddr python-colorama && cd /usr/share/pyshared/netaddr/eui && sudo python ./ieee.py
+sudo apt-get -y install python libssl-dev iw python-scapy tcpdump python-netaddr python-colorama python-picamera cd /usr/share/pyshared/netaddr/eui && sudo python ./ieee.py

+NOTE: You may have to add the main user to the "video" group to use the camera, if this isn't enabled by default.
+To do this, run (as root, replacing 'username'):

+# usermod -G video <username>

 =========================================================
 RUNNING: